openedx/edx-documentation/en_us/course_authors/source/video/add_video_to_course.rst

  :local:
  :depth: 1

-.. _Add a Video to an MITx Online Course:
+.. _Add a Video to an edx org Course:

 ********************************
 Add a Video to an MITx Online Course